 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Review of the Company’s progress against the long terms strategy and aims of the business provides a means to measure the effectiveness of the Board.
-This progress is reviewed in Board meetings held at least four times a year.
-The Managing Director performance is reviewed once a year by the rest of the Board and measured against a definitive list of short, medium and long-term strategic targets set by the Board.

 8. Promote a corporate culture that is based on ethical values and behaviours

 The Board recognises that their decisions regarding strategy and risk will impact the corporate culture of the Company and that this will impact performance.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Company and the way that employees behave.
 The exploration for and development of mineral resources can have significant impact in the areas where the Company and its contractors are active and it is important that the communities in which we operate view Company’s activities positively.
-Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
+Therefore, sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this is reflected in all the Company does.
 The Company has an established code for Directors’ and employees’ dealings in securities which is appropriate for a company whose securities are traded on AIM, and is in accordance with Rule 21 of the AIM rules and the Market Abuse Regulation.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board